-I was again down, yet photography, art kept my mind occupied, and my body moving.
-With Achalasia, all or most of your nerve ending die in your esophagus it develops into Barrets and or cancer, 1 in 2000,000 get this disease. mine was at the 4th and last stage, and ready to collapse, the stomach opening was 2mm.
+Yet photography, art keeps my mind occupied, and my body moving.
+With Achalasia, all or most of your nerve ending die in your GI track, esophagus, 1 in 200,000 get this disease, mine was at the 4th and last stage, and ready to collapse, the stomach opening was 2mm.
 It is one of the most painful diseases, and the surgery was as hard on your body as an open heart.
-Luckily we found the best doctor for it at Cleveland Clinic, no one had done this operation where I lived.
-I had to be tube fed for a year, to get healthy enough., I then had the Achalasia surgery first. , then about a year latter the open-heart surgery which I found out that my artery was closed that whole time, I was growing new veins around the blockage, during theses times I also found out I had two more diseases, Myoclonic Epilepsy, and Hyponatremia.
+Luckily we found the best doctor for it at Cleveland Clinic.
+I had to be tube fed for a year, to get healthy enough., to survive the surgurey. , then about a year latter the open-heart surgery which I found out that my artery was closed that whole time, I was growing new veins around the blockage, during theses times I also found out I had two more diseases, Myoclonic Epilepsy, and Parkinsosism.

 Photography and Art, is a therapy for me, it keeps me going and focused on getting better,, so all of the photos have special meanings to me, some I added poetry too.
 The collection is a diary of my battles/intentions in getting better, and to refocus on beauty more than the constant pain I was in.
 And I then had grandchildren, oh my,, , my children and wife.
 Their encouraging me to want live again, and get better, which I am doing, you got to keep moving..
 Yet, I need to learn to relax, it will be alright.
 I love art, so I am curious in how the public will perceive my creations also, time flew, it was 15-18yrs latter,,.
 I love showing a wide range of genres, and my mind loves traveling through other artist creations, , I get to see the world through their eyes.
 Thank you.
 Timothy N Cannon